TeamMeanMachine/meanlib/src/main/kotlin/org/team2471/frc/lib/vision/HardwareTracker.md

 'A' means OV9281, 'B' is a OV2311, and 'C' is a OV9782.
 Old numbers are in parentheses, will be phased out.

-All cameras need to be named with this tool.
+All cameras need to be named with [this](https://docs.arducam.com/UVC-Camera/Serial-Number-Tool-Guide/) tool to work better with photonvision.
 Check the corresponding column for status on this

 |   Name    |  Type  |         Location          |                      Status                      | Last Calibrated | Renamed? |
 |:---------:|:------:|:-------------------------:|:------------------------------------------------:|:---------------:|:--------:|